RasaHQ/rasa/docs/versioned_docs/version-2.x/reference/rasa/core/policies/policy.md

 - `diagnostic_data` - Intermediate results or other information that is not necessary for Rasa to function, but intended for debugging and fine-tuning purposes.
+- `hide_rule_turn` - `True` if the prediction was made by the rules which do not appear in the stories

 #### for\_action\_name